HR/Crypter/readme.md

 ```
 $ npm run xbuild
 ```
-Since it is an Electron app so can be built for OS X, Linux, and Windows but has currently only been tested on OSX.
+Since it is an Electron app, it can be built for OS X, Linux, and Windows but has currently only been tested on OSX.

 ## License
 The MIT License (MIT)